Taste Artesanal Ice Cream at Jendys

 So why drive all the way to Lares, when Jendys is so close?
 The drive is quick and easy, and parking is easy to find.
-They are open almost every day, the shop is air conditioned with tables/chairs to enjoy your treat (though they also have a few tables outside) and the ice cream is creamy.
+The shop is air conditioned with tables/chairs to enjoy your treat (though they also have a few tables outside) and the ice cream is creamy.
 Yum!

 And while you are in Caguas, make time to enjoy the botanical garden, or go to some of the many free museums.
 You could even make Jendys a side-trip on your back from an afternoon of lechon in Guavate.